 If you suffer from anterior pelvic tilt, finding an ergonomic chair that is designed to minimize your anterior tilt and improve your sitting posture is a must.
-The right chair choice and relieve pressure on your lower back and prevent further damage.
+The right chair choice relieves pressure on your lower back and prevents further damage.

 An anterior pelvic tilt can cause further serious health issues if you choose chairs that do not support your condition.
 This can include alterations to the shape of your spine and lead to postural dysfunction.
 In addition, it can lead to excessive pressure being put on your lower back which can cause other problems such as muscle fatigue.

 The Best Chairs and Accessories for Pelvic Pain Relief and Lower Back Support in 2022 [Updated]

 Best Chairs for Anterior Pelvic Tilt Reviewed for 2022

 Here we will review two chairs that are recommended for anterior pelvic tilt sufferers, which support users and relieve back pressure while seated:

 The Serta Ergonomic Executive chair has adjustable mid-back and lumbar support, making it ideal for individuals suffering from anterior pelvic tilt.
 The chair’s pivoting lumber and seat are designed to promote flexibility and core strength by encouraging a better posture.
 In addition, it has a back-in-motion seat technology that swivels the lumber forward.
 This has the same result as doing pelvic tilt exercises, promoting spinal movement and flexibility, and circulation while you work.

 The chair’s seat is wide, thick, and comfortable while still being supportive.
 Featuring a 3″ thick non-toxic foam.
 The headrest has deep cushioning for maximum comfort and support while sitting.
 If you are a desk worker, this chair offers all-around comfort while supporting your back, head, and shoulders, making it the best office chair for anterior pelvic tilt options out there.